umee-network/docs/docs/users/using-the-web-app/navigating-app.md

 ****

 The borrow position represents the amount of an asset a user is actively borrowing from the Umee Market.
-In order to withdraw all of their collateral, users must repay their borrow position in full.
+In order to withdraw all of their collateral, users must repay their borrow positions in full.

 :::